april 25 - 2. mai 2022

 Very early this morning we cast away from Barentsburg for the last stretch through Isfjorden.
 We reach Longyearbyen just after breakfast where we pack our stuff and clean ourself out of the boat before the trip ends at 10.00 latest.
 If you have time we recommend a night or two extra in Longyearbyen to explore this cosy village in the middle of the raw arctic nature!
 Goodbye for now and thanks for a wonderfull experience!

-If you haven't had the opportunity to experience Longyearbyen in advance of the trip, then we recommend staying an extra day or two before traveling home.
-It's always smart to add time for some rest and calmness before and after such a trip, to let the impressions sink in and see what's happening.
+We recommend everyone that is joining us on a trip to/from Longyearbyen to staying an extra day or two before traveling home/before the trip starts.
+Longyearbyen is a thriving little Arctic village, with the raw arctic natre It's always smart to add time for some rest and calmness before and after such a trip, to relax and let the impressions sink in.

 Travel - in general

 Very few row to Longyearbyen, a few more sail, but most fly.
-Norwegian and SAS fly to Longyearbyen, check out www.norwegian.no or www.sas.no.
+Norwegian and SAS fly to Longyearbyen.

 Safety and risk - in general